-- There are several ways to enter the citation: - Cutting and pasting citation from publisher page - Downloading citation into Zotero or other citation management program and creating an MLA citation for the item - Creating the MLA citation yourself if (1) a citation is not provided by the publisher or (2) the item is forthcoming but not yet published.
-Refer to Purdue Online Writing Lab (OWL) website for guidance on how to create an MLA citation (https://owl.english.purdue.edu/owl/resource/747/01/). - Review the citation for spacing issues and accuracy.
+- Cut and paste citation from publisher page or create the modified MLA citation yourself if (1) a citation is not provided by the publisher or (2) the item is forthcoming but not yet published.
+Refer to Purdue Online Writing Lab (OWL) website for guidance on how to create an MLA citation (https://owl.english.purdue.edu/owl/resource/747/01/). - Make sure to review the citation for spacing issues and accuracy.
 Delete the DOI from the Citation and any downloaded date provided by a citation management program. - Add © [year of publication 20XX] Publisher to the end of all citations in which we are cataloging the "Final Published Version" of an article.
 If the author(s) maintain the copyrights add © [year of publication 20XX] The Author(s)